-30. Ar swer Presenting Defenses Under Rule 12(b).
+Form 30.
+Answer Presenting Defenses Under Rule 12(b).
 (Caption - See Form 1.)
-Responding to Allegations in the Complaint 1.
-Defendant admits the allegations in paragraphs 2.
-Defendant lacks knowledge or information sufficient to form a belief about the truth of the allegations in paragraphs 3.
-Defendant admits identify part of the allegation in paragraph and denies or lack knowledge or information sufficient to form a belief about the truth of the rest of the paragraph.
-Failure to State a Claim 4.
-The complaint fails to state a claim upon which relief can be granted.
-Failure to Join a Required Party 5.
-If there is a debt, it is owed jointly by the defendant and name who is a citizen of This person can be made a party without depriving this court of jurisdiction over the existing parties.
+Responding to Allegations in the Complaint Defendant admits the allegations in paragraphs 1.
+2. Defendant lacks knowledge or information sufficient to form a belief about the truth of the allegations in paragraphs Defendant admits identify part of the allegation in paragraph knowledge or information sufficient to form a belief about the truth of the rest of the paragraph.
+Failure to State a Claim The complaint fails to state a claim upon which relief can be granted.
+Failure to Join a Required Party If there is a debt, it is owed jointly by the defendant and name who is a citizen of .
+This person can be made a party without depriving this court of jurisdiction over the existing 5. parties.
 Affirmative Defense - Statute of Limitations 6.
 The plaintiff's claim is barred by the statute of limitations because it arose more than years before this action was commenced.
-Counterclaim 7.
-(Set forth any counterclaim in the same way a claim is pleaded in a complaint.
-Include further statement of jurisdiction if needed.)
-Crossclaim

-(Set forth a crossclaim against a coparty in the same way a claim is pleaded in a complaint.
+Counterclaim (Set forth any counterclaim in the same way a claim is pleaded in a complaint.
+Include a further statement of jurisdiction if needed.)
+Crossclaim (Set forth a crossclaim against a coparty in the same way a claim is pleaded in a complaint.
 Include a further statement of jurisdiction if needed.)